High product standards begin with strong design principles

-Until recently, the product design team at Learnosity didn’t have a defined set of design principles.
+There was a time in the not-too-distant past that the product design team at Learnosity didn’t have a defined set of design principles.
 Sounds strange now I say it, but with the accumulated knowledge on the team, our principles had just become an enshrined part of our day-to-day process.
 Sharing the drivers of our design practice with the wider team had simply never entered the conversation.

 But that all changed while chatting idly to a newly hired product owner.

 After shooting the breeze about the design team’s work and practice, she asked if they could take a look at our core design principles.
 My response was like something a a new-age guru or secret service agent might say: “Yeah we have them, but you won’t find them written down anywhere.”

 The exchange was discomfiting because it revealed a problem that could have serious knock-on effects.

 For one thing, if expertise of any kind is internalized, it’s siloed by default.
 And the danger with siloed information is that it not only lives with individuals, it leaves with them too, should they choose to move on.

 Locking knowledge away like this is also contrary to our core values at Learnosity, which espouse collaboration (“Live to learn/Success is better shared”) and progress (“Aim higher”).
 To create a transparent work culture where everyone is rowing in the same direction you need to make knowledge and expertise available at all times.
 How can a company continue to evolve if guessing games are a surrogate for guidance?